 AG Corps HOF & DMOC Classes of 2022

-– COL (Ret) James C. (Buddy) Kelly helped develop many exceptional senior HR operators who excelled over a period exceeding four decades, providing the AG Corps with a legacy of leaders with many lasting contributions in their own right.
+COL (Ret) James C. (Buddy) Kelly helped develop many exceptional senior HR operators who excelled over four decades, providing the AG Corps with a legacy of leaders with many lasting contributions in their own right.
 Out of his directly associated group came a U.S. Army TAG; two Force Command G1s; a Chief of the Adjutant General’s Corps; four Brigade-Level Commanders; four Division G1s; an Administrative Assistant to the Supreme Allied Commander, Europe; and four members of the AG Corps HOF.

 – Following retirement, CW5 (Ret) Betancourt continues to influence the modernization of Army Human Resources as a TRADOC Proponent Office Training and Leadership Developer focused on delivering IPPS-A training throughout the institutional and operational Army.
 He also continues to promote physical fitness in the AG Corps through annual challenge events supporting the AGCRA.

 – CW5 (Ret) Betancourt is a leading technical expert in Army and Joint human resources systems.
 From early in his career, he was placed in positions with broad impacts supporting numerous theaters and commands.
-A master mentor and teacher, his personal drive for excellence in himself and those around him created his legacy of developing, inspiring, and educating AG professionals.
+A master mentor and teacher, his drive for excellence in himself and those around him created his legacy of developing, inspiring, and educating AG professionals.

 – Following retirement, CW5 (Ret) Henriquez continues to give back and take care of Soldiers, Sailors, Airmen, and Marines through his work with the Special Operations Command Care Coalition as a recovery care coordinator, where he passionately provides support for our injured heroes and their families.

-– CW5 (Ret) Henriquez deployed 10 times, including 64 months in Iraq and Afghanistan.
+– CW5 (Ret) Henriquez deployed ten times, including 64 months in Iraq and Afghanistan.
 A master technician and trusted advisor, his legacy impacting conventional and unconventional human resources operations over 18 years of persistent conflict made an indelible impact on the continued legacy of the Army Adjutant General’s Corps.

-– SGM (Ret) Derek D. Johnson concluded his 30-year military career as the Headquarters, Department of the Army (DA) G1 Sergeant Major where he developed, managed, and executed manpower and personnel plans, programs, and policies for the total Army.
+SGM (Ret) Derek D. Johnson concluded his 30-year military career as the Headquarters, Department of the Army (DA) G1 Sergeant Major, where he developed, managed, and executed manpower and personnel plans, programs, and policies for the total Army.

 – SGM Johnson championed the Army’s Credentialing Assistance Program; allowing every Soldier to earn a license/credential course using Tuition Assistance; contributing to Total Army readiness, professional development, retention, and preparing Soldiers for meaningful employment upon transition from military service.